‘The Hills: New Beginnings’ Reveals Its Release Date In New Trailer

 In addition to the premiere, the trailer takes viewers back to the original MTV show, which was one of the network’s most popular reality dramas and followed the lives of a group of young friends navigating their professional and personal lives in Los Angeles.
 One clip from the trailer shows the romantic struggles between Brescia and Patridge, which seems to be revisited in the new show, with the exes coming back as “friends.”
 Patridge, 33, has been married to motorcycle rider Cory Bohan since 2016.

 One storyline that will reportedly not be conjured up again will be the relationship between Montag and her ex-BFF Conrad.
 While Conrad was the star of the original series, she is noticeably absent from any promotion for the reboot and will reportedly not appear on the show.
-In an interview with Cosmopolitan, Barton, Montag, Patridge and Port discussed the decision to leave Conrad and the show’s other star, Kristin Cavallari, out of the reboot makes sense, with Port stating they “aren’t part of the storyline.”
+In an interview with Cosmopolitan, Barton, Montag, Patridge, and Port discussed how the decision to leave Conrad and the show’s other star, Kristin Cavallari, out of the reboot makes sense, with Port stating they “aren’t part of the storyline.”
 The women also discuss how the new series will focus more on the friendship between the former cast members, which isn’t a fact for Montag and Conrad.
 She said in her interview that she and the LC by Lauren Conrad designer never reconciled after Montag was accused of spreading a rumor that Conrad and her then-boyfriend Wahler made a sex tape.

 “Sometimes things happen that will change how you feel about people, and sometimes it’s very permanent,” she said.
 “I thought with Lauren and me, we would’ve been friends again.”

-The Hills: New Beginnings will debut in the US on June 24 before rolling out globally across Viacom’s international network of MTV channels in close to 180 countries, per E!
+The Hills: New Beginnings will debut in the U.S. on June 24 before rolling out globally across Viacom’s international network of MTV channels in close to 180 countries, per E!
+News.